MisaelRR8/E-Digital-II/README.md

-# E-Digital-II
+# Electronica-Digital-II
-Final project for the assignment Electrónica Digital II
+Final project for the assignment Electronica Digital II Employing an Edu-CIAA as a scope.